xzel23/utility/README.md

 ### 19.3.0

-- CryptUtil:
+- CryptUtil got a major update:
     - POSSIBLY BREAKING: change the message argument type from String to CharSequence to allow passing StringBuilder or other CharSequence implementing classes and prevent the clear text message from being interned of visible as a String instance in heap dumps; This change is compile-time compatible but might break when updating the library without recompiling the code
+    - key generation
+    - add key derivation from passphrase with either salt or context
+    - signing and signature validation
+    - asymmetric encryption/decryption
-    - improve security of key generation
+    - improved security of key generation
     - add overloads taking char[] instead of String
-    - add key derivation from a passphrase with either salt or context
-    - fix some Javadoc issues
+- TextUtil.toCharArray()|charsToBytes()|bytesToChars()

 ### 19.2.1